-All source lines shall consist of from one to a maximum of eighty characters (not including ;DDDD, or ;NEW added by the SLIPR (SLP in RSX-11M) editor.
-This program is described in the applicable RSX-11M or RSX-11D utilities manual or in the IAS Editing Utilities Reference Manual (see section 0.3 in the Preface).
+All source lines shall consist of from one to a maximum of eighty characters (not including the audit trail added by the SLIPR (SLP in RSX-11M) editor.
+This program is described in the applicable RSX-11M or RSX-11D utilities manual or in the IAS Editing Utilities Reference Manual (see Section 0.3 in the Preface).